 And they are not served course by course.
-They all hit the table at the same time.
-They are consumed in concert with one another – often in the same mouth full.
+In fact, they all hit the table at the same time.
+And they are consumed in concert with one another – often in the same mouth full.

 Red wine or white?
 According to Decanter, either one will do.
 But keep the following in mind.